The Productivity Killer: Why Japan’s “Do You Have a Minute?” Is the Most Disruptive Question in Office History

 The Hokkaido reality: Seeking strategic escape

 The problem?
-The headquarters office where I currently work—here in Hokkaido—is still a typical Japanese office: confronting desks, minimal privacy, and relentless “Do you have a minute?” interruptions.
-It’s totally different from the Tokyo office.
+The headquarters office where I currently work—here in Hokkaido—remains a classic “Windows 2000” habitat: confronting desks and relentless “Do you have a minute?” interruptions.

 A corporate logo, the letters of C and H are combined to look like a tree in a circle